DanialSaleem14/Stop-the-Ball/README.md

 	Upon launching the game, the player is presented with a main menu screen.
 	The main menu typically includes options such as "Play," "Settings," "Leaderboards," and "Exit."
 	Players can navigate through the menu options using keyboard inputs or by clicking on the corresponding buttons with a mouse cursor.

 Gameplay Controls:

 	Once the player selects the "Play" option, the actual game interface is displayed.
 	In the game, the player controls a catching object, usually represented by a circle or another shape.
 	The player can move the catching object horizontally using the arrow keys or mouse movements.
-	To catch the falling balls, the player can press the spacebar key or click the mouse button.
+	To stop the falling balls, the player can press the spacebar key or click the mouse button.
 	The controls are designed to be responsive and easy to understand, allowing players to quickly adapt and engage in the gameplay.

 Game Over and Restart:

 	When the player's lives reach zero or they choose to end the game, a "Game Over" screen is displayed.
 	The "Game Over" screen typically shows the player's final score and options to restart the game or return to the main menu.
 	Players can choose to restart the game by pressing any key or clicking the "Restart" button.
 	If the player decides to return to the main menu, they can navigate back using the arrow keys or mouse cursor.

 Pause and Resume:

 	Some games may include a pause feature that allows players to temporarily suspend the gameplay.